Published on January 12th, 2017 | by Chris Dragon0

 - GeoSpring is the quietest of the HPWHs but some owners were still bothered by the noise.
 Most HPWHs are about as loud as a traditional air conditioner, yet more likely to start randomly at night which may disturb some sleepers.

 - Reliability problems.
 Some claim reliability problems were addressed after the first year or so, but Amazon reviewers talk about problems in units purchased as late as 2015.
 GeoSpring’s overall rating of 2.6 stars is the worst amongst HPWH brands.

 - Difficult to service.
 Plumbers don’t know heat pumps and HVAC techs don’t know plumbing.
-Now that HPWHs have been prevalent for 5+ years, I suspect there are enough techs that can deal with them in most areas.

 - Extra service visits eat up potential savings on electricity bill.
 Manufacturers rarely pay for labor even if warranty covers parts.

 - In many situations, you can cover the estimated extra electricity used by a tankless heater by buying a larger solar system.
 The cost of a solar size increase will often be less than the extra cost of HPWH, and solar is expected to last ~3 times as long with much less maintenance.